VaishnaviNegi20/vaishnavinegi-firstwebsite/README.md

-#firstwebsite
+Hey everyone!

-Hey!
-I'm Vaishnavi.
+I'm Vaishnavi Negi.

-This is the first website I ever made.
+This is the first website I made and hosted online.

-for now, I familiar with :
+For now, I familiar with :

-1. basic C
-1. basic MATLAB
+1. HTML
-1. NodeJS
+1. CSS
 1. JavaScript
+1. node.JS
 1. Repl.it
 1. CHALK
+1. ReactJS
+1. Web Hosting
+1. Git
+1. C
+1. MATLAB